sparkgeo/sample-react-application/README.md

-# Template React App
+# Template Grommet React App

-This is a syntenthesis of best practices when building a new React App in Sparkgeo.
+This is a starter for SPAs that use Vanilla React using Grommet as the style system.
+There are other style systems such as Material UI as well as Rebass.

 This template is meant for single-page applications (SPAs), as well as Progressive Web Apps (PWAs).
 If you are looking for Server Side Rendered applications or Static Site Generator, try starting a [Next](https://nextjs.org/) or a [Gatsby](https://www.gatsbyjs.org/) project while using the best practices gleamed here.
 Once that project is successful, a template should be added into Github.